konflux-ci/release-service-catalog/tasks/collect-data/README.md

 | snapshot             | Namespaced name of the Snapshot                    | No       | -             |
 | subdirectory         | Subdirectory inside the workspace to be used.      | Yes      | -             |

+## Changes in 2.1.0
+  * product_name and product_version were added as disallowed keys in Release and ReleasePlan CRs

 ## Changes in 2.0.0
   * A second step was added to the task
     * The step lists keys that are disallowed for each of the three release resources